ricardobm/kotoba-old/data/README.md

 This directory is for Yomichan compatible zip files.
 For details on the files see https://foosoft.net/projects/yomichan/.

-Running `make import` in the main project will import all files in this directory and generate the intermediate output files used by the dictionary.
+Running `make import-data` in the main project will import all files in this directory and generate the intermediate output files used by the dictionary.

 # Output format